wavebeem/wavebeem.com/src/blog/2023/the-web-is-an-app-platform.md

 ---
-title: "The web is an app platform"
+title: "The Web is an App Platform"
 description:
   'The web has been an app platform for most of its life.
 I discuss the history of the web and my definition of "app".'